AI Portrait Translation — Conditional Diffusion Model Built from Scratch

 Output where condition signal was not followed

-Example where the condition failed to redirect the denoising trajectory toward the target domain.
+Example where the reference image failed to redirect the output toward the target domain.

 Spatial Placeholder Concept